lit/lit/packages/labs/eleventy-plugin-lit/README.md

 1. Add `{"type": "module"}` to your base `package.json` and make sure the eleventy config file end with the `.cjs` extension.
-1. Make all component files end with the `.mjs` extensions.
 1. Put all component `.js` files in a subdirectory with a nested `package.json` with `{"type": "module"}`.